Wi-Fi 6 (802.11ax)

 Wi-Fi 6 Features

-- Orthogonal frequency division multiple access (OFDMA) effectively shares channels to increase network efficiency.
+- OFDMA - Effectively shares channels to increase network efficiency

-- Target Wake Time (TWT) significantly improves network efficiency and device battery life, including IoT devices.
+- Target Wake Time (TWT) - Significantly improves network efficiency and device battery life

 Wi-Fi 5 vs Wi-Fi 6